Will.com / Power of attorney / Florida

 - Florida has no statutory short-form POA.
 Chapter 709 part II (the Florida Power of Attorney Act, §§709.2101 to 709.2402) prescribes execution and authority but does not provide a fill-in statutory form.

 - Seven 'superpowers' under Fla.
-Stat. §709.2202(1)(a) to (g) require the principal to sign or initial next to each specific enumeration: (a) create an inter vivos trust; (b) amend, modify, revoke, or terminate a trust; (c) make a gift; (d) create or change rights of survivorship; (e) create or change a beneficiary designation; (f) waive the principal's right to be a beneficiary of a joint and survivor annuity; (g) disclaim property and powers of appointment.
+Stat. §709.2202(1)(a) to (g) require the principal to sign or initial next to each specific enumeration: (a) create an inter vivos trust; (b) amend, modify, revoke, or terminate a trust (sub-paragraph (b) carries an additional statutory precondition that the trust instrument itself must explicitly authorize amendment, modification, revocation, or termination by the settlor's agent; the principal's sign-or-initial alone is insufficient if the trust is silent); (c) make a gift; (d) create or change rights of survivorship; (e) create or change a beneficiary designation; (f) waive the principal's right to be a beneficiary of a joint and survivor annuity; (g) disclaim property and powers of appointment.

 - Springing POAs are abolished for instruments executed on or after October 1, 2011 (Fla.
 Stat. §709.2108(1)).
 A POA must be effective on execution, not on a future date or contingency.